Agbeli/MLR_project/README.md

   - Design pipeline in addressing this problem.

-- Developed MLR model to address water-quality problem at beach site: Use case hunntington beach site
+- Developed MLR model to address water-quality problem at beach site: Use case hunntington beach site.